Det Biovidenskabelige Fakultet - Københavns Universitetwww.life.ku.dkFaculty of Life Sciences

 Microsoft Windows

-A script for the native windows installer is available.
-Just download and run the mlhmp.msi install file.
-It installs the software and all plugins automatically and creates a shortcut in the windows start menu.
+Scripts for the native windows installer are available.
+The software system is provided in four versions (32/64 bits and with/without a Java Runtime Environment (JRE) bundled with the application).
+Just download and run the relevant MSI install file, which installs the software and all plugins automatically and creates a shortcut in the windows start menu:

 Other platforms